by Amanda Norcross

 The resort's spa has four treatment rooms where you can indulge in a facial, wrap or massage.
 Manis and pedis are also an option (for kids, too!) and you can opt to have those done by the pools for a special treat.
 Reservations are recommended.

-Element is the bar to visit, serving handcrafted cocktails with a player piano in a chic space.
+Element is the bar to visit, serving handcrafted cocktails and craft beer.
 Visit for a nightcap after a day with Mickey!